Skip to main content

 • Reservists attend training for a minimum of 20 days per year.

-Reserve Forces are expected to commit to 20 days a year.
 This service is conducted mainly on weekends (Friday evening to Sunday evening) but sometimes progression courses are held during the week.
-These courses will often benefit you, the employer, as training courses develop new skills and sharpen competencies which can transfer directly back into your business.
+These courses will often benefit employers, as training courses develop new skills and sharpen competencies, which can transfer directly back into your business.

 • Reservists attend annual field exercises and other development courses.

-Reservists attend annual field exercises, promotional and training courses that may run through the course of the working week.
-These exercises often benefit you, their employer, by building transferable skills, offering increased engagement and enthusiasm on return, and a sharpened level of health and fitness.
+These courses may run through the course of the working week.
+The exercises often benefit employers by building transferable skills, offering increased engagement and enthusiasm on return, and a sharpened level of health and fitness.

 • Reservists may serve on a deployment.

 Deployments can range in length, location and requirements.
 If a reservist in your employment is looking to deploy either domestically or internationally, their absence may be felt in your workplace.
-In supporting a reservist through their deployment, you will be directly giving back to New Zealand communities.
-However, we understand that the commercial environment is tough and we encourage employees to engage in open conversations about what a deployment might mean for you.
+In supporting a reservist through their deployment, you will be directly giving back to New Zealand.
+However, we understand that the commercial environment is tough and we encourage employees to have open conversations about what a deployment might mean for your workplace.

 Military leave questions